-- And Watch Your Holiday Meals: Besides tailgating, holiday meals can also pack a punch when it comes to calories.
-You can cut down on your intake by being aware of how much you are eating, eating the high-calorie dishes in smaller portions, and establishing ground rules for how much you plan on eating beforehand.
+- And Watch Your Holiday Meals: Besides tailgating, holiday meals can also pack a punch for calories.
+You can reduce your intake by being aware of how much you are eating, eating the high-calorie dishes in smaller portions, and establishing ground rules for how much you plan to eat beforehand.

-- Quit Smoking: Break the habit by combining medication with other strategies, like changing your daily routine, in order to break the habit successfully.
+- Quit Smoking: Break the habit by combining medication with other strategies, like changing your daily routine, to break the habit successfully.

 - Get the Flu Vaccine: Getting the flu is no joke, and because it affects the lungs, it can also lead to more severe problems – like pneumonia.
 Flu season starts in October, so if you are considering the flu shot, now is the time to do it!

-- Get Some Exercise: Studies show that a moderate amount of exercise – such as half an hour of walking, aerobics, bicycling or swimming – helps to fight the effects of aging on the brain.
-It has the added bonus of helping to fight stress, too!
+- Get Some Exercise: Studies show that a moderate amount of exercise – such as half an hour of walking, aerobics, bicycling, or swimming – helps to fight the effects of aging on the brain.
+It has the bonus of helping to combat stress, too!

-- Watch for Germs: The easiest way to catch a cold or the flu is through accidental contact with the virus.
-Make sure to cover your nose or mouth with a tissue when you sneeze, and throw it away afterwards.
-Using hand sanitizer is helpful too, and try not to touch your eyes, nose or mouth after you may have come into contact with germs – those are the easiest ways for the germs to spread.
+- Watch for Germs: Accidentally contact with the virus is the easiest way to catch a cold or the flu.
+Cover your nose or mouth with a tissue when you sneeze, and throw it away afterward.
+Using hand sanitizer is helpful too, and try not to touch your eyes, nose, or mouth after you may have come into contact with germs – those are the easiest ways for the germs to spread.